yennhito/finalessaygeog458/README.md

 ### The Sources of the Project and its Works

+---

 The data displayed in the project is country specific.
 The project included a detailed list of all the country-specific sources.
 Most of the data from each country originate from governmental health agencies.
 Most sources include Ministries of Health, general government agencies such as Emergency and Disaster Management Authorities and organizations such as those that resemble the CDC (Centers for Diseases Control and Prevention).

-The works of this project are cited in other projects such as those at John Hopkin’s University where they are also tracking vaccination progress with a focus more centric on the United States.
+The works of this project are cited in other [projects such as those at John Hopkin’s University](https://coronavirus.jhu.edu/vaccines/us-states#vaccination-rollout-us) where they are also tracking vaccination progress with a focus more centric on the United States.

 According to the source,the project is updated each morning (London time) “with the most recent official numbers up to the previous day”

-##### Open Access
+#### Open Access
 The datasets used for this project are openly available for use by the general public.
-The data can be found in Our World in Data’s COVID-19 Vaccination GitHub repository which is updated daily.
+The data can be found in [Our World in Data’s COVID-19 Vaccination GitHub repository](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations) which is updated daily.

 ### **The Project Topic**

+---

 The following questions and topics are explored in the project
 - COVID-19 Vaccinations